Dundalk: Architecture

 The two oldest buildings in the town centre are Saint Nicholas's Church of Ireland church and Seatown Castle.
-Saint Nicholas's was originally built c.
+Saint Nicholas's was built c.
 1400.
-It comprises elements of fourteenth- seventeenth- and eighteenth-century church buildings, having been extended, damaged, rebuilt over the centuries, and finally reworked by Francis Johnston.
+It comprises elements of 14th- 17th- and 18th-century church buildings, having been extended, damaged, rebuilt over the centuries, and finally reworked by Francis Johnston.
 It is known locally as the Green Church due to its green copper spire.
 It contains an epitaph erected to the memory of Scotland's National Bard, Robert Burns.
 His sister, Agnes Burns, is buried in the church's graveyard.
 Seatown Castle is at the junction of Mill Street and Castle Street.
 It is part of what was a Franciscan friary originally founded in the 13th century.
 A baptismal font in St. Nicholas's is reputed to have come from the friary.

 Further out from the town centre are Dún Dealgan Motte and Castle Roche.
-The former is also known as Cú Chulainn Castle and Byrne's Folly.
+The former is also known as Cú Chulainn Castle and Byrne's Folly and is a national monument.
 It sits on the site of the manor house built in the late 12th century by Bertram de Verdun when the Normans reached the area.
-The castellated house now located on the site was built in 1780 by a local pirate named Patrick Byrne.
-It is a National Monument.
+A local pirate named Patrick Byrne built the castellated house now located on the site.
 Castle Roche was built by Bertram's granddaughter, Roesia, and completed by her son, John, in the late 13th century.

 A 20th century construction, which has won architectural awards, is the Carroll's tobacco factory on the Dublin Road.
-It was called "a ground breaking Irish factory design".
+It has been called "a groundbreaking Irish factory design".
 The design, by Ronnie Tallon, is in the Miesian idiom.
 The first of the Louis le Brocquy Táin illustrations was commissioned for the factory.
 It became part of the Dundalk Institute of Technology campus in the 2010s.
 The 'sails' sculpture to the front was designed by Gerda Frömel.

 Many of the churches in the town were also built in the 19th century, including the Presbyterian church (1839), the former Methodist church (1834), and the Roman Catholic churches of St Patrick (1847), St Malachy (1862), St Nicholas (1860), and St Joseph (1890).
 St Patrick's was designed by Thomas Duff, and modelled on King's College Chapel, Cambridge.
 It was completed in 1847.
 Duff also designed the Presbyterian church on Jocelyn Street.
 The bell tower at St Patrick's was added in 1903, modelled by George Ashlin on that of another English church, Gloucester Cathedral.
 Ashlin also designed the granite-built St Joseph's Redemptorist monastery and church (finished in 1880 and 1892, respectively).